Language: EN

 Conversion between reference types

-It is also possible to perform conversions between reference types, such as classes and interfaces.
-These conversions can be more complex and require a good understanding of type hierarchy and inheritance.
+It is also possible to perform conversions between reference types (such as classes and interfaces).
+These conversions can be more complex and require knowledge of the type hierarchy we are working with.

 Casting between different reference types should be done carefully, and only if we are sure that the conversion is valid.